-Dr. Sarah Dubner completed her undergraduate degree at Tufts University, where she majored in Physics.
-During medical school at the University of Pennsylvania, her interest in epidemiology and clinical research led her to study bone health in children with chronic disease.
-Following residency, Dr. Dubner practiced as a general pediatrician in the Stanford Divisions of Neonatal and Developmental Medicine and Developmental-Behavioral Pediatrics where she cared for preterm and other high-risk neonates and children in the neonatal intensive care units, developmental evaluation and follow up clinics, and neurodevelopmental foster care clinics.
-In 2017, she entered subspecialty training as a clinical fellow in Developmental-Behavioral Pediatrics.
-In fellowship, she conducts clinical research focused on diffusion MRI tractography measures of brain white matter microstructure and neurodevelopmental outcomes in children born preterm, under the mentorship of Dr. Heidi Feldman.
+Dr. Dubner completed her undergraduate degree at Tufts University, where she majored in Physics, her medical degree at the University of Pennsylvania, and pediatric residency at the University of Washington.
+Following residency, Dr. Dubner practiced as a general pediatrician in the Stanford Divisions of Neonatal and Developmental Medicine and Developmental-Behavioral Pediatrics, before completing subspecialty training in Developmental-Behavioral Pediatrics at Stanford in 2020.
+During fellowship, she conducted clinical research focused on diffusion MRI tractography measures of brain white matter microstructure and language and cognitive outcomes in children born preterm, under the mentorship of Dr. Heidi Feldman.

 Honors & Awards